arabelo2/UMS/docs/theory/012 Pressure_Computation_for_a_Rectangular_Piston_Transducer_Using_the_3D_Rayleigh-Sommerfeld_Integral.md

 ### Final Remarks

 This tool provides an accurate, flexible, and extensible way to model rectangular piston fields, supporting analysis in both near- and far-field regions with direct application in ultrasonic inspection and medical imaging.
 The layered CLI design enables deep user control over geometry and resolution.

-Let me know if you'd like this appended directly into the documentation!

 ## References